Rhode Island Drug Crimes Lawyer

 Statistics from the Rhode Island Department of Corrections show that in 2009, 13 percent of all state inmates were incarcerated for a drug crime.
 Everything from simple drug possession to drug distribution can earn a lengthy prison sentence, even if your criminal record was clean prior to this arrest.

+It is crucial to retain a qualified Rhode Island drug crime lawyer to aggressively fight for your rights.
 Aggressive prosecution is the norm, even if the drug crime in question was of a non-violent nature.
 The result is an increase in drug crime as well as an increase in those facing criminal charges.
-If you are facing drug related charges it’s best to consult a Rhode Island drug crime attorney for any questions regarding your case – The Criminal Law Offices of Stefanie A. Murphy can represent you and fight for your rights.

 Types of Drug Crimes in Rhode Island